Monday, February 9, 2026

 - Basic fitness (strength (body weight), endurance (jog, cycle etc), flexibility (stretch) )

-- Footwork (learning to move in all 4 directions whilst maintaining the guard)
+- Footwork (learning to move in all 4 directions whilst maintaining the guard and relax whilst doing so)

 - Basic techniques(your basic kicks and punches, all from guard (and returning!!
 Don't let your limbs hang out there, on guard, on guard, on guard!!)
 Both static (at first) and with footwork.